GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/01.301-310/10.All-For-Jesus/docs.md

 ---
+title: |
-title: 310.
-All For Jesus
+    310. All For Jesus - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 310.
+All For Jesus.
+All for Jesus, all for Jesus!
+All my being's ransomed pow'rs: All my tho'ts, and words, and doings, All my days and all my hours.
+All for Jesus!  all for Jesus!
+All my days and all my hours; All for Jesus!  all for Jesus!
+All my days and all my hours.
+    keywords:  |
-    keywords: Christ in Song, All For Jesus, All for Jesus, all for Jesus!,
+        Christ in Song, adventhymnals, advent hymnals, All For Jesus, All for Jesus, all for Jesus!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 310. ALL FOR JESUS
+####  Christ in Song,

 ```txt
 1.